yoyonel/ModernGL/docs/reference/formats.rst

    - ``x`` padding
 - ``size`` is an optional number of bytes used to store the type.
   If omitted, it defaults to 4 for numeric types, or to 1 for padding bytes.
-- ``usage`` is optional, consisting of a slash followed by a single character, indicating how successive values in the buffer should be passed to the
+- ``usage`` is optional.
+It may be preceded by a space, and then consists of a slash followed by a single character, indicating how successive values in the buffer should be passed to the shader:
-  shader:

    - ``/v`` per vertex.
      Successive values from the buffer are passed to each vertex.